• EMPLOYMENT

 • Menu Menu

-The Spokane Tribal TANF program service area includes Spokane, Stevens, Lincoln, Whitman and Adam Counties and the service population is any needy, tribally enrolled family (the exception, at the request of the Kalispel Tribe, is a household of only Kalispel Tribal members).
-This means that an individual who meets income guidelines and is enrolled in any federally recognized tribe could open a case with the Spokane Tribe’s TANF program.
-The income guidelines are as follows:
+Spokane Tribal 477 is a tribally operated department with sites in Wellpinit, West End, Ford, and Spokane.
+477 offers an array of services.
+The service area includes Spokane, Stevens, Lincoln, Pend Orielle, Whitman, and Adams Counties, the service population is any needy, tribally enrolled family (the exception, at the request of the Kalispel Tribe, is a household of only Kalispel Tribal Members).
+This means that an individual who meets income guidelines and is enrolled in any federally recognized tribe could receive services with the Spokane Tribe’s 477 programs.

 The 477 Program’s Employment and Training Master Plan is currently in the renewal process.